TV Entertainment Centers

 During

-Working at full height required two rolling scaffold towers side by side to give the crew safe, stable access across the entire face of the column simultaneously.
-You can see a crew member working near the top edge of the Luna Night panels in this photo — giving a real sense of just how high this installation climbed.
+Working at full height meant two rolling scaffold towers side by side, giving the crew stable access across the whole face of the column at once.
+Look at the crew member up near the top edge of the Luna Night panels in this photo.
+That's how high this install climbed.

 The Result

-The finished feature wall is genuinely jaw-dropping.
-The floor-to-ceiling Luna Night column commands the room the moment you walk in, the Calacatta Marvel flanking panels tie the whole wall into the marble-look tile floor, and the LED channels shift the mood from crisp white to vivid color at the touch of a button.
-The three-sided 84-inch electric fireplace gives the impression of a floating ember bed beneath the TV — visible from multiple angles in the open great room — and the floating hearth shelf in matching Luna Night completes the composition at eye level.
+The floor-to-ceiling Luna Night column commands the room the second you walk in.
+The Calacatta Marvel panels tie the wall into the marble-look tile floor.
+The LED channels shift from crisp white to full color at the touch of a button.
+And the three-sided 84-inch electric fireplace reads as a floating ember bed under the TV, visible from multiple angles across the open great room.
+The floating hearth shelf in matching Luna Night finishes the composition at eye level.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL